 For example, Tony can be irritable.
 During dinner, he snapped at Sean, his nine-year-old son and told him to put away his phone.
 Tony’s wife, Melinda immediately chastised him for his disciplining Sean.
-During supper, in the presence of their three children, Melinda continued to ream out her husband.
+In the presence of their three children, Melinda continued to ream out her husband.
 Later in that evening, Melinda yelled at Tony again and told him what a bad father he was.
-Finally, when Tony got to sleep at 12 o’clock, he was then awoken an hour later by Melinda who continued to berate him for being a “bad father.”
+Finally, when Tony got to sleep at 12 o’clock, he was then awoken an hour later by Melinda who continued to berate him for being a 'bad father.'
 The next day, Melinda sent Tony a barrage of text messages insisting he

 Threats, intimidation, bodily harm, treating one’s partner as an object to be manipulated, opposing the rights of a partner to assert his or her will and the like to establish absolute control.

 For example, Tim was a successful lawyer.
 His clients paid top dollar to get his advice about how to solve their legal matters, and his secretaries did his bidding.
 When Tim came home, he made it clear to his wife that she was to follow his directives.
 She was not to question him, oppose him, or negotiate with him.
 If she did, Tim would respond with threats to divorce her, threats to take away the children, threats to tell people what a horrible person she was, and to abandon her and leave her destitute.
 This